sams-rea-test/simple-sinatra-app/README.md

 Note: I couldn't work out how to get [rerun](http://www.sinatrarb.com/faq.html#reloading) working for development only but this (or something similar) would be a logical step for having productive development.
 For now, any changes to the application's files would need a `docker-compose restart`.

+## Deployment

+To keep the VPC and associated networking infrastructure only loosely coupled to the actual machines, the CloudFormation scripts are split up into two files:

+- **01-vpc-networking.yaml**: A VPC configured with a subnet in each of up-to 3 availability zones, an internet gateway and associated routing.
+Note: Default values are appropriate for ap-southeast-2 (AWS Sydney), but the script should work for any region.